 - Highest ORAC score of any superfood

 - Improve diabetic health

 Chaga grows on birch trees in colder climates and requires proper harvesting to prevent damaging the tree.
 You may have seen it while out walking.
 It looks like a large, bumpy node projecting out from the trunk of the birch tree.
 If you didn’t know it was a mushroom, you might think the tree is sick.
 Really, that node is a powerful healing mushroom!

-A company in the northern woods of Maine ships chaga chunks directly to you.
-They’re perfect for this chaga chai pumpkin pie recipe – or anything else you want to make with chaga.
+Troy Ryerson in Maine will ship chaga directly to you.
+This is perfect for this chaga chai pumpkin pie recipe – or anything else you want to make with chaga.
 Maybe serve a cup a chaga chai tea with this amazing dessert?

 Chaga Chai Pumpkin Pie Recap:

 Your Chaga Chai Pumpkin Pie can be stored for up to 4 days in the refrigerator.
 However, we’re sure it’ll be gone in one sitting!